Kyle Isbel Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Braves pitching staff ranks 15th in the league.

-- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.92).
+- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.79).

-- Braves pitchers combine to give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Braves pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in the league.

-- The Braves will look to Morton (1-1) in his third start of the season.
+- Elder (1-0) gets the start for the Braves, his third of the season.

-- His last appearance was on Saturday against the San Diego Padres, when the right-hander threw five innings, surrendering two earned runs while allowing six hits.
+- His last appearance came on Monday against the Cincinnati Reds, when the righty tossed 6 1/3 scoreless innings while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.